yolken/yolken-blog/site/_posts/2023-06-18-goodbye-san-francisco.md

 be hit by a car when going outside.
 Then, a few years ago, the city made a conscious decision to stop nearly all traffic enforcement [^1].
 As a result, the behavior of some drivers got terrible, to the point of being dangerous.
-I would routinely see people running red lights, going to the wrong way down one way streets, driving on roads closed to private vehicles, and speeding at 60+ in 25mph zones.
+I would routinely see people running red lights, going the wrong way down one way streets, driving on roads closed to private vehicles, and speeding at 60+ in 25mph zones.